-As a general guide, we anticipate businesses accessing this stream will advance their position and capability to enter and operate in new local and global value chains.
+As a guide, we anticipate the most meritorious projects undertaken through this stream this stream would advance their position and market presence to enter, expand and operate in new and existing local and global value chains, and secure new customers.
+This could be supported by:.

-For example, this could include a manufacturer diversifying its offering into high value-add services that complement production, or working with other businesses to scale up its industry capabilities to Modern Manufacturing Initiative - Integration - Food and Beverage Priority meet international standards.
+- diversifying offerings into high value add services that complement production, - adopting new and novel technology, processes and solutions, - increasing management capability, expertise and business acumen, - collaborating with other businesses to transfer knowledge and scale up industry capabilities to meet international standards.

 We would expect projects in this stream to be centred around well-developed domestic and global value chain opportunities and/or through modifications to existing products or processes rather than early stage research and development.